-If you’re looking for some useful tips for visiting Malta, you’ve come to the right place.
+If you’re looking for some honest advice and tips for visiting Malta, you’ve come to the right place.

-To help you prepare yourself for both the good things and the less pleasant things about Malta, I decided to put together a list of my top insider tips, including advice you wouldn’t normally find in mainstream guidebooks.
+To help you prepare yourself for both the good things and the less pleasant things about Malta, I’ve put together a post with my top insider tips, including advice you wouldn’t normally find in other guides.

 Without further ado, here are my top travel tips for visiting Malta.